Eighteen PDF tools, one page, no juggling apps.

 Are my PDFs uploaded to a server? +

-No. Every operation happens inside your browser on your own device.
+No. Every operation (merging, compressing, OCR, everything) happens inside your browser on your own device.
 Your files never leave your computer, and you can disconnect from the internet and keep working.

 Is there a file size or page limit? +